File System

 return below->write(below, 0, DUMMY_DISK_OFFSET(ino, offset), block);

-This simple file system assumes that every inode holds at most 128 blocks, and operations to (ino, offset) are directly translated to reading or writing disk block ino*128+offset.
-For now, the mydisk_getsize and mydisk_setsize functions simply print out an error and halt, meaning that they could be useful but not really being used in egos-2000.
+}This simple file system assumes that every inode holds at most 128 blocks, and operations to (ino, offset) are directly translated to reading or writing disk block ino*128+offset.
+This is probably the simplest way of implementing the inode store interface and supporting a file system that is barely enough to boot egos-2000.

 TIP

-A more structured file system
+A sophisticated file system

 Linked list